 How are fibroids diagnosed?

 Based on your symptoms, your physician may suspect that you have uterine fibroids.
 The first test is usually a pelvic ultrasound.
-In certain cases, your physician may request an MRI of the pelvis, which will provide a much more details examination of your uterus and other pelvic organs.
+In certain cases, your physician may request an MRI of the pelvis.
+This will provide a much more details examination of your uterus and other pelvic organs.

 When should fibroids be treated?
 How are they treated?